astro-fusion/astro-blogs/20_Transit/07_Saturn_Transit/200712_Saturn_transit_12th_House_from_natal_moon.md

 ---
-title: 'Saturn transit 12th House from natal moon'
+title: Saturn transit 12th House from natal moon
 description: |
   Saturn's transit through the 12th house from the natal Moon can be a difficult period, characterized by financial losses, health issues, and mental stress.
 The individual may face isolation, aimless wanderings, and a decline in overall life satisfaction.
 pubDate: '2024-09-19'